gollumeo/smart-slot/README.md

 ## 🔍 Context

 Corporate parking lots are undergoing electrification, but charging stations remain limited.
-This creates new coordination challenges for employees, such as avoiding usage conflicts or incomplete charging sessions.
+This creates new coordination challenges for employees: usage conflicts, fair slot allocation, charging time constraints.

 **SmartSlot** is a backend demonstrator that models the business logic involved in this context: